rhythmcreative/hyprland/README.md

 └── (over 100+ custom scripts)
 ```

-## Credits
-* Hyprland team
-* Pywal developers
-* Bjarneo (wallpapers)
-* Arch linux community

-Configurations are adapted and customized for personal use.
+Configurations are adapted and customized for personal use. :)